justinj/greybox/README.md

     $ ./blackbox < INPUT_FILE.input

 is used as the reference for correctness.
-`%` denotes there the input file will be placed.
+`%` denotes where the input file will be placed.

     $ ./my_test_command < INPUT_FILE.input